polterguy/fine-tune-hyperlambda/README.md

 * Create an endpoint allowing me to create new items in my contacts table in my CRM database.
   - Make email mandatory
   - Make sure email is a valid email address
+  - Return result of data.create as [result]
+  - remove message from return
 * Generate an API endpoint allowing me to select users from employees database, with optional filtering for name, email, and phone
 * Generate an endpoint that only partner users can execute
 * How do I retrieve a configuration value named 'foo' inside of my 'magic' section?